GraphicsProgramming/learnd3d11/docs/index.md

     glfwWindowHint(GLFW_CLIENT_API, GLFW_NO_API);
 ```

 `GLFW` was initially meant to support development of OpenGL based applications, hence the gl in its name, but over the years it also supports other APIs not just OpenGL.
-Now since `GLFW` automatically create a context for OpenGL we can tell it not to do it via that window hint.
+Now since `GLFW` automatically creates a context for OpenGL we can tell it not to do it via [glfwWindowHint](https://www.glfw.org/docs/3.3/group__window.html#ga7d9c8c62384b1e2821c4dc48952d2033).

 ```cpp
     const int32_t windowLeft = videoMode->width / 2 - width / 2;